Isobel Andrews

-Isabella Smith Andrews (née Young; 2 November 1905 – 19 June 1990), known professionally as Isobel Andrews, was a Scottish-born New Zealand playwright, novelist, short-story writer and poet.
+Isabella Smith Andrews (née Young; 2 November 1905 – 19 June 1990), known professionally as Isobel Andrews, was a New Zealand playwright, novelist, short-story writer and poet.
 She wrote over sixty plays, many of which were published, and was associated with the New Zealand branch of the British Drama League.
 She won the League's annual playwrighting competition four times.
 Her plays, particularly The Willing Horse, have continued to be performed into the 21st century.

 Early life and marriage

 Andrews was born in Glasgow on 2 November 1905.
 Her parents were Jeanie Scott and James Young, a mercantile clerk.
 Her family moved to New Zealand in 1911, living first in Bulls and then in Wellington, where she attended Wellington Girls College.
 On 19 December 1932 she married Ernest Stanhope Andrews, a public servant, who became the founding director of New Zealand's National Film Unit in 1941.

 Early writing career

 Andrews was a founding member of the New Zealand Women Writers' and Artists' Society (later the New Zealand Women Writers' Society), which was established in July 1932, and remained involved with the organisation for many years.
 In 1933 her short story "The Romantic" won first prize in a competition for detective stories run by the Society, and was published the following year in the New Zealand Railways Magazine.
 In 1938 she won a radio competition for her play Endeavour.
 In September 1939 her short story "Even If We Are At War" was the second short story published by the New Zealand Listener magazine, and it was reprinted in New Zealand Listener Short Stories, Vol 2 (1978).
 A collection of her short stories was published in 1944 as Something to Tell.
 A newspaper review in The Nelson Evening Mail praised her "well-told stories strongly seasoned with local atmosphere", and said "the scenes she portrays and the characters she delineates will be readily recognised, for we have met their counterparts in town and country."
 In 1947 she was elected to the executive committee of PEN New Zealand.